How Much Does Homeowners Insurance Cost in New York?

 Should You Consider the Deductibles on Your Home Insurance Policy?

-As is the case with other types of insurance, any loss would be subject to a deductible.
+As with other types of insurance, any loss would be subject to a deductible.
 However, the amount of the deductible will be established at the time you take the policy.

-A deductible is basically the amount of money you’ll need to pay when making a claim.
+You'll need to pay a deductible when making a claim.

 Another example is if you have a $500 deductible.

-If you have $500 worth of damage in your co-op or condo due to a fire, your policy won’t pay a single dollar.
+If you have $500 worth of damage in your co-op or condo due to a fire, your policy won't pay a single dowon't

 Instead, you have to come up with the money for any repairs.

-In this case, homeowner insurance experts say you shouldn’t even bother filing a claim.
+In this case, homeowner insurance experts say you shouldn't even bothershouldn't o claim.

 Deductibles usually come in the amounts of $500, $1,000, $1,500, $2,000 and $2,500.

-You can choose to take a high or low deductible, depending on how much you want to pay for the policy.
+You can take a high or low deductible, depending on how much you want to pay for the policy.

-But don’t try to save money by getting the lowest possible deductible.
+But don't try to save money by not getting the lowest possible deductible.

-Because if you choose to select a higher one, the price of your premium will be lower.
+Because if you choose to select a higher one, your premium will be lower.

 Key takeaway: the higher your deductible, the lower your rate.

-There are several insurance companies that serve New York, and since rates for each will vary, you are bound to come up with a policy that has a price you can afford after comparing rates.
+Several insurance companies serve New York, and since rates for each will vary, you are bound to come up with a policy that has a price you can afford after comparing rates.

 Certain Natural Disasters Are Covered

-If your apartment is damaged or destroyed by fire, hurricane, hail, lightning, or other natural disasters, your policy will pay to rebuild or repair your home.
+If your apartment is damaged or destroyed by fire, hurricanes, hail, lightning, or other natural disasters, your policy will pay to rebuild or repair your home.

 Personal Belongings are a Part of Basic Coverage

-Your interior belongings that are stolen or destroyed by natural disasters such as fire and hurricane will be covered by your policy.
+Your interior belongings that are stolen or destroyed by natural disasters such as fire and hurricanes will be covered by your policy.

 But watch out.